presindent/coddit.nvim/README.md

 ### Customization

-For custom model configurations, use this expanded setup:
+For custom model configurations, use an expanded setup such as this:

 ```lua
 {